Scrub, tussock-grassland, and herbfield above treeline

 Beech tree lines tend to be abrupt, especially in the drier eastern mountains.
 However, in wetter areas and where the tree line forest is non-beech (mostly mountain tōtara, cedar, southern rātā and kāmahi), the limit of tall trees tends to be lower yet again, and a highly diverse collection of small trees and shrubs forms a diffuse, often impenetrable forest-shrub zone.

-The expected natural range* of the scrub, tussock-grassland, and herbfield above treeline ecosystem is 2,257,987 hectares.
+The projected natural range of the scrub, tussock-grassland, and herbfield above treeline ecosystem is 2,257,987 hectares.

 Previous